 The ITIL® Expert level certification is aimed at those who are interested in demonstrating knowledge of the ITIL scheme in its entirety.
 The certificate is awarded to candidates who have achieved a range of ITIL certifications and have achieved a well-rounded, superior knowledge and skills base in ITIL best practices.

-This certification will benefit you in both your personal and professional development, by aiding career advancement and progress within the IT Service Management field.
+This certification will benefit you in both your personal and professional development, by aiding your career advancement and progress within the IT service management field.

-You also need to achieve the ITIL Expert certificate if you want to progress to the ITIL Master level, which is the highest and final certification within the ITIL scheme.
+You also need to achieve the ITIL Expert certificate if you want to achieve the ITIL Master level, which is the highest and final certification within the ITIL scheme.

 There are many possible combinations of modules from the ITIL framework available to those wishing to attain the ITIL Expert certificate, but there are some key requirements:

 - All candidates must hold the ITIL Foundation certificate or a Bridge certification equivalent

 - Candidates must have earned a minimum total of 17 credits from the Foundation and Intermediate modules.

 - Some credits from earlier qualifications and complementary certifications can also count towards these 17 credits.
 See the ITIL Credit System page for more information.

 - The Managing Across the Lifecycle (MALC) module must then be taken and passed to achieve a total of 22 credits, which is the minimum required for the ITIL Expert certificate.